joecabezas/joecabezas.github.io/_posts/2022-06-15-smart-home-key-reminder.md

     alt="Sonoff sensors"
 %}

-Then it me, why not just grab a door sensor and adapt it to be my key holder and put the magnet in the keychain?, so I started modeling a 3d printed enclosure that hold the circuit and a small M3 nut which is ferromagnetic enough to attract a magnet attached to my key chain
+Then it me, why not just grab a door sensor and adapt it to be my key holder?

+I just need to put the magnet in the keychain, so I started modeling a 3d printed enclosure that hold the circuit with a small M3 nut which is ferromagnetic enough to attract a magnet attached to my key chain

 {% capture text %}
 {%